yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 and make transport significantly less sensitive to the network's latency.
-* Third parties impact on the network will be significantly limited, as the browser will avoid bandwidth contention between low priority resources and high priority ones, by delaying low priority requests, and by orchestrating the different connections and streams based on their priority.
+* Third parties impact on the network will be significantly limited, as browsers will avoid bandwidth contention between low priority resources and high priority ones, by delaying low priority requests, and by orchestrating the different connections and streams based on their priority.
 * Browsers will also avoid opening multiple connections to the same origin to prevent bandwidth contention.
-Secondary certs will enable sites to easily coalesce their different domains onto the same connection for improved prioritization.
+Secondary certificates will enable sites to easily coalesce their different domains onto the same connection for improved prioritization.
 * The third party ecosystem will be significantly more amenable to being iframed for increased performance and security.
-* The framework ecosystem will make heavy use of workers, delegating more JavaScript work off-main-thread.
+* The framework ecosystem will make heavy use of workers, delegating more JavaScript work off the main thread.
-* Feature policy combined with iframes third parties will enable developers to take back control over their user's experience.
+* Feature Policy combined with iframed third parties will enable developers to take back control over their user's experience.
 * Lazy loading non-critical content will become significantly easier through new loading paradigms.
 * Early delivery and resource discovery will be fixed using Server Push (with Cache Digests), Preload and priority hints.
 Build tools will automatically create those instructions for developers at build time.
-* JavaScript resources will be bundled using WebPackages, enabling improved compression, caching granularity, and (combined with Cache Digests) avoiding to send down resources already in the browser's cache.
+* JavaScript resources will be bundled using Web Packaging, enabling improved compression, caching granularity, and (combined with Cache Digests) avoiding sending resources already in the browser's cache.
-* Common build processes will also help make sure completely unused JavaScript and CSS is never sent down to the browser, and rarely/late used code is loaded later on.
+* Common build processes will also help make sure completely unused JavaScript and CSS are never sent to browsers, and rarely or late used code is loaded later on.
 * The combination of compression APIs and Service Workers will enable off-the-shelf delta compression solutions that will significantly